fgardavaud/zpositionCTimage/README.md

 ## Matlab system requirement
 This code has been tested in Matlab v9.3  and 9.4 (2017b and 2018a annual version respectively).
-As, this code don't involved complex fucntion it supposed to work on any recent Matlab version.
+As, this code don't involve complex function it supposed to work on any recent Matlab version.

 ## Matlab toolbox requirement